may-andro/wahl_analytics/tool/storybook/README.md

 ### CI Hosting

 The CI triggers a preview webpage hosting when there are some changes in the Storybook or design system layer.
-This action is triggered on the pull request creation.
+A preview website is available for only few hours and meant for testing.